-$$\Delta D = q(A_1 + A_2) (C{f{lumbulent}} - C{f{lumbulent}})$$
+$$\Delta D = q(A_1 + A_2)(C{fturbulent} - C{flaminar})$$

-If the points of transition are known for the tunnel as well as for the flight conditions, the correction to the tunnel results can be estimated from the preceding equation with sufficient accuracy for practical purposes.
+If the points of transition are definitely known for the tunnel as well as for the flight conditions, the correction to the tunnel results can be estimated from the preceding equation with sufficient accuracy for practical purposes.

-In the present tests, the correction was experimentally obtained by comparing the results of tests of the smooth models with tests of the same models with transition fixed at the assumed flight locations.
-In the second tests, transition was fixed by means of a 0.009-inch thread doped on the wing at the 10-percentchord location, on the standard nacelles at the point of maximum curvature of the cowling nose, and on the streamline nacelles at the probable location of the plane of intersection of a spinner and the nacelle proper.
-Figure 34 shows the drag of the standard nacelles with fixed transition on the wing to be from 10 to 35 percent less than that with natural transition, the amount depending on the angle of attack.
+In the present tests, the correction was experimentally obtained by comparing the results of tests on the smooth models with tests on the same models with transition fixed at the assumed flight locations.
+In the second tests, transition was fixed by means of 0.009-inch thread doped on the wing at the 10-percent-chord location, on the standard nacelles at the point of maximum curvature of the cowling nose, and on the streamline nacelles at the probable location of the plane of intersection of a spinner and the nacelle proper.
+Figure 34 shows the drag of the standard nacelles with fixed transition on the wing to be from 10 to 35 percent less than with natural transition, depending on the angle of attack.
 The increase in this effect with angle of attack is due to a corresponding increase in the extent of the laminar layer on the lower surface of the wing.
 Figure 35 shows similar results obtained with the streamline nacelles.